FAQs

 What is a diamond?

-What is the differences between moissanite and diamond?
+What are the differences between moissanite and diamond?

-Moissanite has a higher refractive index than diamond meaning it has varying amounts of rainbow colored sparkle to it depending on the cut, color, clarity and lighting situation.
+Moissanite has a higher refractive index than diamond meaning it can appear shinier than diamond and has varying amounts of rainbow colored sparkle to it depending on the cut, color, clarity and lighting situation.

 Diamonds are a 10 on the Mohs scale of mineral hardness, moissanite is a 9.25.
 That means that moissanite is 92.5 percent as hard and in the real world of daily wear and industrial use (drilling, cutting, polishing etc.) moissanite is a durable option, just as durable as diamond.

-Both have an extremely high thermal conductivity, diamond is slightly higher, but by a small amount.
+Both have an extremely high thermal conductivity, diamond is slightly higher, but by a very small amount.

 Is a lab diamond a fake diamond?

-No, a lab diamond is a real diamond.
+No, a lab diamond is a 100% a real diamond.
 A lab made diamond is the exact same chemical composition as a naturally occuring diamond, and can be certified by international institutions such as the IGI.
-A lab made diamond is more easily made with less imperfections and more clarity, but they aren’t valued as much, due to a lack of a monopoly on the lab dimond supply and a lack of artificial scarcity.
+A lab made diamond is more easily made with less imperfections and more clarity, and they are much more cost effective due to the lack of a monopoly on the lab dimond supply as well as a lack of artificial scarcity.

 Why does moissanite pass the diamond tester?